9 Small Ship Scottish Cruises You Should Know About

 Oban is along the Western Coast is Scotland’s most Important Cruise Port

-Many small ship cruises, most based in Scotland, leave from Oban, as do ferries to the nearby islands.
+Many small ship cruises, most based in Scotland, leave from the modern pontoons in Oban, as do ferries to the nearby islands.

 The attractive port will be a mighty busy destination in the summertime.
 A hilltop tower and battery looms over all from a high bluff, and the view from there is outstanding.